kata-team/technology-radar/README.md

 1. Open the configuration file at `grunt/gh-pages.js`.
 1. Change `user` section with your information.
 1. Change `repo` link with your repository link.
-1. After that you can deploy to gh-pages with `npm run gh-pages`.
+1. After that you can deploy to gh-pages with `npm run deploy`.
 1. You can also deploy to gh-pages using [TravisCI](#travis-ci).

 ##### on GitHub